open-telemetry/opentelemetry-go-build-tools/multimod/README.md

         * **versioning-file (optional):** Path to versioning file that contains definitions of all module sets.
 If unspecified, defaults to (RepoRoot)/versions.yaml.
-        * **from-existing-branch (optional):** Name of existing branch from which to base the pre-release branch.
-If unspecified, defaults to current branch.
         * **skip-go-mod-tidy (boolean flag):** Specify this flag to skip the 'go mod tidy' step.
 To be used for debugging purposes.
 Should not be skipped during actual releases.

 2. Verify the changes.